 - Turn off the heat and remove the rosemary.

-- With and immersion blender, process the tomato and onion mixture until it is smooth.
+- In the vase of a blender, process the tomato and onion mixture until it is smooth.

-- Add the water, cover and simmer for 20 more minutes.
+- Pour the tomato mixture back in the pot.
+Add water, and rice, cover and simmer for 20 more minutes.

 - Salt to taste.